belovm96/spam-detection-with-ML/README.md

 # Spam Detection with Machine Learning
-In this project, I explore email spam and not spam data and perform ML modeling for spam - not spam text classification.
+In this project, I explore email spam and non-spam data and perform ML modeling for spam - not spam text classification.
 I was able to achieve 96% spam detection accuracy with SVM algorithm.

 ## Project Recap:
 * Created a data preprocessing script - utilized stemming and lemmatization methods for Enron1 dataset normalization.